Borrowed Heaven

-Borrowed Heaven is the fourth studio album by Irish rock band the Corrs, released through Atlantic Records on 31 May 2004.
+Borrowed Heaven is the fourth studio album by Irish rock band The Corrs, released through Atlantic Records on 31 May 2004.
 The album was produced by Olle Romo.

 The band released three singles from this album: "Summer Sunshine", "Angel", and "Long Night".
 A remix version of "Goodbye" was released as a download-only single in 2006.
 Other notable tracks include the title track "Borrowed Heaven", which featured an appearance from Ladysmith Black Mambazo, and "Time Enough for Tears", which was penned by U2's Bono and featured in the 2002 film In America, for which it was nominated for the Golden Globe Award for Best Original Song.
 The acoustic performances for this album's Electronic Press Kit were recorded at the Trinity Laban Conservatoire of Music and Dance.
-The album would be their last album of original material until White Light (2015).
+The album would be their last album of original material until 2015's White Light.

 Critical reception

 Borrowed Heaven received mixed reviews from music critics.
 At Metacritic, the album has garnered a score of 58 over 100, based on 7 mainstream critics, indicating "mixed or average" reviews.